Air traffic controllers say a push to modernize equipment won't fix deeper problems

 That's not to say that air traffic controller pay hasn't gone up.
 Their contract gives controllers a 1.6% "length of service adjustment" each June.
 They also receive the raises given to most federal employees at the beginning of each year at the discretion of the president and Congress.
 President Trump has proposed no raise for federal workers next year.

 Certified controllers receive a starting salary between $70,876 and $152,426 or higher, based on the facility where they work.
-According to the FAA, the approximate median annual wage for air traffic control specialists is $127,805.
+In the last fiscal year, the average certified controller earned a salary of about $155,000, according to the FAA, plus overtime and other premiums that push the total cash compensation to an average of $193,000.

 But a pay raise would help compensate for rising inflation and the added pressures of the job, controllers say, and give a much-needed boost to controllers working at lower-level facilities in high-cost-of-living areas.